 This is the first of three workshops preparing you to become a Certified Associate in Project Management (CAPM).
 If you wish to achieve this qualification you must attend all three workshops (Introduction, Intermediate and Advanced) – although you may have attended one or more in previous years.
 In addition, there is also a mandatory one-day session to prepare you for taking the qualification.

 9:15 am - 4:05 pm

 Main Campus (CB 5.8)

-Event Speaker/Organiser: David Bartholomew - Fistral Training Course Code: RSPMI Topic: Digital Capability: All UKPSF: All RDF: B - Personal Effectiveness Target Audience: Staff who Research
+Event Speaker/Organiser: David Bartholomew - Fistral Training Course Code: RSPMI Topic: UKPSF: N/A Curriculum Transformation: N/A Bath Blend: N/A Digital Capability: N/A RDF: B - Personal Effectiveness Target Audience: Staff who Research

 Booking your Place!